LAZYzhaoyang/LiftingXGBoost-for-Bearing-Faults-Classification/README.md

 DOI: 10.1109 / TIM.
 2020.3042315

-The processed Dataset used in this Paper： [Download Link](https://pan.baidu.com/s/1Mqo8zXC_qDszsLV5KWbE5g)

-Password: hhvj
+The processed dataset used in this paper is not available because the provider of the data for this paper does not agree to make the private dataset public.